-In the previous messages I discussed that God wants to build our lives to conform us to the image of Jesus (Rom.
+In the previous messages I discussed that the Father wants to build our lives to conform us to the image of Yahshua(Jesus).
+(Rom.
 8 v.
 29).
 In 1 Corinthians 3 v.
-9, the word says that we are Godís building!
+9, the word says that we are the Father's building!
 He is the ultimate Architect and is building our lives floor by floor.
-God is indeed the Architect building up our lives by tearing down the flesh!
-We also talked about Paul Ė he was mentioned in the same sentence as Jesus, as recorded in Acts 19 v.
-15; the demons told the seven sons of Sceva that they knew Jesus and Paul but not them!
+The Father is indeed the Architect building up our lives by tearing down the flesh!
+We also talked about Paul Ė he was mentioned in the same sentence as Yahshua(Jesus), as recorded in Acts 19 v.
+15; the demons told the seven sons of Sceva that they knew Yahshua(Jesus) and Paul but not them!
 The demons knew Paulís name!
-So, as a result, we started studying the epistles of Paul to see how he allowed the Spirit of God to change his life to conform to the image of Jesus.
+So, as a result, we started studying the epistles of Paul to see how he allowed the Spirit of the Father to change his life to conform to the image of Yahshua(Jesus).
 In Romans 8 v.
-19 the word says that all creation is waiting for the manifestation of the sons of God.
+19 the word says that all creation is waiting for the manifestation of the sons of the Father.
 The Greek word for sons is huios, which means to be made in the image of the parent.
-So, God truly desires to make us into the image of His Son and all He needs is our cooperation.
+So, the Father truly desires to make us into the image of His Son and all He needs is our cooperation.

 In 2 Cor.
 1 v.
 4, the word says that the Father is our Comforter.
 When we are dealing with fleshly issues and temptations and are under attack, He will comfort us and encourage us.
 You can rest assured on this!
 He will never leave or forsake you so keep on the road to sanctification by letting the Holy Spirit mortify the deeds of the flesh (Rom.
 8 v.
 13).
 In Chapter 2 v.
 10, 11 Paul talks about the importance of forgiving in order to not give an advantage to Satan.
 In v.
 14, Paul mentions that in the battle against the flesh, God always causes us to triumph, which should encourage you greatly.
 There is an end in sight.